-The Brandes Global Equity Strategy holds overweight positions in the more economically sensitive financials sector and the more defensive health care sector.
-However, as financials have performed well over the past year, we have pared some of our exposure and our overweight has decreased.
+The Brandes Global Equity Fund holds overweight positions in the more economically sensitive financials sector and the more defensive health care sector.
+However, as financials have performed well over the past year, we have pared some of our exposure and the Fund's overweight has decreased.

-Meanwhile, we have increasingly found opportunities in the consumer staples sector where our overweight has increased since the beginning of the year.
-Technology-related stocks underperformed during the quarter, and while we bought a new company in the sector, technology remains our largest underweight relative to the benchmark.
+Meanwhile, we have increasingly found opportunities in the consumer staples sector where the Fund's overweight has increased since the beginning of the year.
+Technology-related stocks underperformed during the quarter, and while we bought a new company in the sector, technology remains the Fund's largest underweight relative to the benchmark.